 22q11.2 deletion syndrome is a genetic disorder.
 In this syndrome, a tiny piece of chromosome 22 is missing.
-This can cause many medical problems.
-These problems may range from heart defects and developmental delays to seizures and effects on facial appearance.
-These might include cleft palate (an opening in the roof of the mouth).
+This can cause many health problems.
+These problems may range from heart defects and developmental delays to seizures.
+They may also include changes in facial appearance, such as the eyes, nose, or ears.
+Or the child may have an opening in the roof of the mouth (cleft palate).

-Most people affected by the syndrome do not experience all the health problems that are associated with it.
-In general, health problems that are present due to 22q11.2 deletion syndrome can be managed with treatment, especially if they are detected early.
+Most people with the syndrome don’t have all of the health problems seen with it.
+In general, any of the health problems can be treated, especially if they are found early.

-The signs and symptoms of 22q11.2 deletion syndrome can vary from one affected person to another.
+The signs and symptoms of 22q11.2 deletion syndrome can vary from one person to another.
 For that reason, several disorders and collections of symptoms caused by this syndrome have had other names in the past.
-These names, some of which are still used occasionally, include:
+These names include:

 Velocardiofacial syndrome (VCFS)